Renault Arkana (2021-2024) Review

 Whichever Renault Arkana trim level you buy, you'll find it easy to get comfortable.
 The lower trim models come with manually adjustable seats which can be cranked up to provide a lofty driving position (or down for increased headroom), while there's a decent amount of legroom in the front.
 An electric driver's seat (with adjustable lumbar support) is standard on the R.S.
 Line and esprit Alpine, or as part of the leather pack option on S Edition models.

 The design is smart and the tech works pretty well for the most part.
-But in some areas the material quality and finish feels more small SUV than larger family SUV, which is probably because it's a similar interior to the Renault Clio and Captur.
+But in some areas the material quality and finish feels below par next to key rivals, which is probably because it's a similar interior to the Renault Clio and Captur.

 The Renault Arkana's interior isn't exactly plush – certainly not in the same league as something like a BMW X2.
 It feels relatively well-finished, though, and you'll find a few more soft-touch finishes than in something like a SEAT Arona

 Part of the issue comes down to that similarity with the Clio that we've mentioned above.
-While buyers of small hatchbacks are willing to overlook some flimsy plastics, it's a bit harder to stomach when you're splashing close to £30,000 (or more) on an SUV.
+While buyers of small hatchbacks are willing to overlook some flimsy plastics, it's a bit harder to stomach when you're looking at this sort of SUV.

 The entry-level Renault Arkana Iconic and evolution models feature a 7.0-inch media system with Android Auto and Apple CarPlay, while Arkana S Edition and R.S.
 Line as well as the later techno and esprit Alpine models come with a bigger portrait 9.3-inch display, also featuring navigation.